PundiAI/fx-docs/upgrade-instructions/versions/v4.1.0/cosmovisor.md

 **Go 1.19+** or later is required for the f(x)Core.
 Install `go` by following the [official docs](https://golang.org/doc/install).
 {% endhint %}

+{% hint style="warning" %}
+This upgrade tutorial is for testnet v4.0.x upgrade to v4.1.0, if it is another upgrade or network, please select the corresponding upgrade tutorial
+{% endhint %}

 ## 1. Install Cosmovisor

 ```sh